BParesh89/scala-playground/src/main/scala/functions/README.md

 `Today's coupon code = COUPON_1234`

 #### Example 6
 Functions with implicit parameters.

-Implicit parameters are parameters whose value are not passed along with function call.
-They are defined separately within the scop using **implicit** keyword.
+Implicit parameters are the parameters that are passed to a function with **implicit** keyword in Scala, which means the values will be taken from the context in which they are called.
+In simpler terms, if no value or parameter is passed to a method or function, then the compiler will look for implicit value and pass it further as the parameter.

     def totalCost(donutType: String, quantity: Int)(implicit discount: Double): Double = {
       println(s"Calculating the price for $quantity $donutType")